 You may put your carts to the curb after 4:00 pm on the day preceding your collection day.
 Place carts no more than three feet from the street and at least three feet apart from each other and away from obstacles such as mailboxes and telephone poles.
 Cart handles and wheels should be facing the house and arrows on the lid should face the street.
 The lid to the cart must close tightly, and no material may be sticking out of the carts.
 By midnight of your collection day, the carts must be removed from the curb and stored in an area that is not viewable from the street.

 How do I dispose of yard debris?

-Curbside leaf and yard waste service are offered from mid-April to mid-December only.
+Curbside leaf and yard waste service are offered starting Monday, April 4, 2022 to mid-December only.